jonmarimba/CocoaREST/README.md

-NetworkTasks and the iPhone
+CocoaREST and the iPhone
 ===========================

 This project doesn't use any classes which (as far as I know) are unavailable on the iPhone SDK, excepting NSColor (a UIColor counterpart coming soon!).
 Similarly, the `YAJL` C static library works just fine when compiled against the iPhone SDK.
-Thus, `NetworkTasks` is perfectly suitable for use on the iPhone SDK.
+Thus, `CocoaREST` is perfectly suitable for use on the iPhone SDK.

 Standard ending of a README
 ===========================

 That's about it.
 If you have trouble with the code, or want to make a feature request or report a bug (or even contribute some improvements), you can get in touch with me using the info below.
-I hope you enjoy using NetworkTasks!
+I hope you enjoy using CocoaREST!

 `Steven Degutis`